50 is big. 50 is a milestone. 50 should be celebrated.

 - Focus on food and entertainment

 Read also: 13 50th birthday trip ideas on a budget

 If you know you’re going to want to celebrate your 50th in a big way, you should start thinking about exactly what type of affair you want about six months prior.

-Decide whether you want a casual party or something more formal, think about the guest list and set a realistic budget — one that you can afford but that’s also reasonable for the number or people you plan to invite and the type of party you would like to have.
+Decide whether you want a casual party or something more formal, think about the guest list, and set a realistic budget — one that you can afford but that’s also reasonable for the number of people you plan to invite and the type of party you would like to have.